mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 ## What is a **policy**? <a name="policy"/>

-Put simply, a policy is a function which makes a decision (action $a$) given some context (or state $x$).
+Put simply, a policy is a function which makes a decision to take an action ($a$) given some context (or state $x$).
 Often in literature, a policy is written as something like:

 $$
 \pi(x) \rightarrow a
 $$

 What this expression gestures at is very simple.
 A policy $\pi$ is a function which accepts a state $x$ and yields an action $a$.
+You can think of the state as the policy's observation of its environment.
+This could take many different forms, such as the position of objects in a game, sensor measurements from a robot, etc. Similarly, the action can take many forms too, such as joystick inputs for a game or motor commands for a robot.

-The state and action could be anything, but in practice they are usually numerical - [scalars](https://en.wikipedia.org/wiki/Scalar_(mathematics\)), [vectors](https://en.wikipedia.org/wiki/Vector_(mathematics_and_physics\)) and [matrices](https://en.wikipedia.org/wiki/Matrix_(mathematics\)) are all common.
+Theoretically, the nature of the state and action could be anything, but in practice they are usually numerical - [scalars](https://en.wikipedia.org/wiki/Scalar_(mathematics\)), [vectors](https://en.wikipedia.org/wiki/Vector_(mathematics_and_physics\)) and [matrices](https://en.wikipedia.org/wiki/Matrix_(mathematics\)) are all common.

+#### A Policy's Output

-In our specific case, our policy will output a vector.
-More specifically, the vector's elements will be the probabilities assigned to each action class (left, middle and right).
-You may be wondering, "why should our policy return probabilities for each action?".
+In our case, the policy will output a vector.
+Concretely, the vector's elements will be the probabilities assigned to each action class (left, middle and right).
+You may be wondering, "Why should our policy return probabilities for each action?
+Couldn't it output an action directly?".

 That my friend, is a great question and the answer lies in something called the [explore-exploit dilemma](https://en.wikipedia.org/wiki/Exploration-exploitation_dilemma).
-In essence, our policy needs to try actions to see what the outcome is.
-Some randomization is a good way to encourage exploration.
+For a given state, we want to strike a balance between trying new actions (explore), and taking advantage of actions that have proven to be good (exploit).
+Randomization is a good way to encourage exploration.
 However, we don't want the policy to try _totally_ random actions.
-That would mean our policy isn't learning to solve the problem at all.
-Instead we will use these probabilities to influence _how random_ the choice of an action is, but more on that later.
+We want to remember what actions had positive outcomes and use this to bias our choices.
+Using a probability distribution to encode our experience is a great way to implement this idea.
+We'll see how this works a little later.

+#### Policy Definition

 Let's consider the interactive example.
 How is that policy defined, and how does it work?
 Let's write it out mathematically.